plone/training/frontpage.rst

 Twitter
 -------

-You might also want to embedd a twitter feed into the page.
+You might also want to embed a twitter feed into the page.
 Luckily twitter makes it easy to do that.
 Please browse to the `twitter docs <https://dev.twitter.com/web/embedded-timelines>`_ and learn how to create the appropriate snippet of code and paste it in the template wrapped in a ``<div class="col-lg-6">...</div>`` to have the talklist next to the feeds:

 ..  code-block:: html